xtasysensei/final-year-project/README.md

 # Project Ideas

-This is a list of projects ideas i have.
+This is a list of final year projects ideas I have.

 - Automation tool on linux using **_ansible_**, **_shell scripting_** and **_cron tab_**.
 - Anonymous **_web based_** chat application